Last updated on January 18th, 2022 at 03:59 am

 “Most of my clothes do not fit,” says fashion-conscious teenager Caroline Sonier, who refuses to hide her curves under sweatshirts and sweatpants.

 Thanks to teens like Sonier, a growing scoliosis fashion movement is encouraging girls to take pride in their bodies by dressing in a way that makes them feel at home in their curves.
 Entrepreneurs who know the pain of dressing for scoliosis are developing fashion lines for spinal curves—from workout clothes to under-brace camis.
-Stores like Nordstrom are even sponsoring scoliosis fashion shows.
+Stores like Nordstrom are even sponsoring scoliosis fashion shows featuring dresses for scoliosis.

 “Fashion doesn’t end when scoliosis begins,” Dunnill says.
 For girls with scoliosis, flattering clothes aren’t as hard to find as you might think.
 Here are some scoliosis fashion tips to help you dress up your curves: